bndtools/bndtools.github.io/repositories.md

 The advantage of using indexed repositories is that they can be used for automatic Resolution in the bndrun editor.
 There are two basic types of indexed repositories:

-Fixed Index Repositories
+OSGiRepositories / Fixed Index Repositories
 ------------------------

+**Note!
+The Fixed Index Repository type is Deprecated and currently extends the OSGiRepository without any additional behavior.
+It will be removed at some point in the future.
+Please use the OSGiRepository.**

-This repository can use an index file which is located anywhere, so long as the location can be addressed in the form of a URL.
+The OSGiRepository can use index files compatible to the [OSGi Repository Service Specification](https://osgi.org/specification/osgi.cmpn/7.0.0/service.repository.html#i3247820), which is located anywhere, so long as the location can be addressed in the form of a URL.
 For example the index can be located on the local filesystem and addressed via a `file:` URL, or it can be located on a remote HTTP(s) server.
 The locations of the actual resources -- i.e. JAR files -- is specified by URLs embedded in the index file itself, and so they can also be either local or remote.
 In the case of remote index and/or resources, a local cache is used to avoid repeated downloads and to enable offline builds.

-A Fixed Index repository cannot be modified from within bnd or Bndtools.
+A OSGiRepository can not be modified from within bnd or Bndtools.

 The following properties are supported: